SAP-samples/teched2023-AD267/README.md

 The users for the development environment during the course are the User IDs that have been provided to you by the hosts.

-Go to [Getting Started - Preparation](exercises/ex0/README.md) to find the installation details, URLs, and then start with the first exercise.
+Go to [Getting Started - Preparation](exercises/ex0/README.md) to find the installation details, and URLs, and then start with the first exercise.

 ## Exercises